Primordial non-Gaussianities with weak lensing: Information on non-linear scales in the Ulagam full-sky simulations: Introduction

 An overarching goal of cosmology is to understand the history of the Universe, both its initial state and its subsequent evolution to the present epoch.
 The current paradigm for the generation of the initial density field (i.e. the initial state) is inflation, a mechanism that generates quantum fluctuations during an epoch of rapid exponential expansion \citep[see][for a review]{Guth2004Inflation}.
 This density field is then evolved under a $\Lambda \rm CDM$ model, where CDM stands for cold dark matter and $\Lambda$ is the cosmological constant.
 The large-scale structure --- which is the distribution of matter in the Universe --- depends on both the initial conditions and their subsequent evolution, and is thus a useful probe for studying the full history of the Universe.
 Analyses of this structure, as traced at high redshift by the cosmic microwave background (CMB) or at low redshift by galaxy surveys, have already shed light on the properties of our Universe and on the values of the six parameters that make up the $\Lambda \rm CDM$ model \citep{Planck2016CosmoParams, Asgari2021Kids1000, DES2022Y3, More2023HSCY3}.
 Other analyses have probed the physics of the initial conditions, and in particular, have led to constraints disfavoring certain classes of inflationary models \citep{Planck2020Inflation}.

 In the simplest models, only a single field --- commonly called the ``inflaton'' field --- is present during inflation and slowly rolls down the potential, resulting in simple, weak interactions.
-In this case, the initial density field generated is highly Gaussian.
+In this case, the initial density field generated is highly Gaussian \citep{Maldacena2003SingleFieldPNGs}.
 Such a field is defined entirely by the covariance of densities in different parts of the field, which is a Power spectrum in Fourier space or a 2-point correlation function in real space.
 Such functions capture the correlations between any two points in a field (or two different fields) separated by a given distance.
 By adding complexity to the inflation model --- such as additional fields that interact with one another, higher-order interactions within a single field, and so forth --- the inflationary mechanisms gain non-linear terms that then lead to primordial non-Gaussianities (PNG) in the initial density field.
 The amplitudes of the PNGs are captured by the $\fNL$ parameters, and directly probe various energy scales in the theory of inflation~\citep[][see their Figure 1]{Achucarro2022InflationReview}.
 Given that inflation might have taken place at very high energies of $10^{14}\,\, {\rm GeV}$ (giga electron volts), which is much larger than energy scales achievable in terrestrial particle physics experiments, the parameter $\fNL$ probes what has been denoted an ``energy frontier'' in cosmology \citep{Achucarro2022InflationReview}.
 Note that $\fNL$ only captures the leading deviation from Gaussianity and corresponds to a bispectrum or three-point correlation, which defines the correlation between \textit{three} points in the field (or three different fields) represented in either Fourier space or real space, respectively.
-Such correlations can equivalently be interpreted as skewness in the field.
+One can view such correlations as generating a skewness in the field, though this is not a formal equivalence and simply serves as a useful heuristic.
 Higher-order correlations, such as the 4-point function parameterized by $\tau_{\rm NL}$, can also be non-zero due to inflationary mechanisms.
 However, they are not the focus of this work.